 Guests can take the 1 p.m. daily Heritage Tour to learn more about the hotel’s historic attributes and haunted tales.

-Like most luxury hotels, the Fairmont charges for wifi – expect at the Fairmont Banff Springs!
-Used to be, you had register to be a Fairmont President’s Club member to score wifi.
-Not any more.
+Like most luxury hotels, the Fairmont charges for wifi – except at the Fairmont Banff Springs if you register to be a member of the Accor loyalty program.

-Still, if you register you get complimentary newspapers and magazines from around the world (via the PressReader electronic service).
-Joining is free, so if you’re a Fairmont fan, it makes sense so you can snag extra perks.
+Also if you register you get complimentary newspapers and magazines from around the world (via the PressReader electronic service).
+Joining is free, so if you’re a Fairmont or Accor fan, it makes sense so you can snag extra perks and points.

 Banff Springs golf